All Episodes

 Thank you all.

-Uh Matt Towery, John McLaughlin, Scott Rasmussen.
+Matt Towery, John McLaughlin, Scott Rashmusson.

 We'll continue to follow the polls as they go.

-Uh 800-941 Sean, you want to be a part of this extravaganza.
+800-941 Sean, you want to be a part of this extravaganza.

-As we now have these 53 interviews that the corrupt compromised congenital liar was hiding from all of us.
+As we now have these 53 interviews that the corrupt, compromised, congenital liar was hiding from all of us.

 What are we discovering?

-That every person that went in there said, uh, no, I haven't seen evidence of any Trump Russia collusion, and he would race out to the socialist paper of record New York Toilet Paper Times uh or Washington Compost or Fake News CNN or MSDNC, the conspiracy theory, Roswell Rachel Matow channel, and spew lies, and he was treated like a deity, meaning shift.
+And he would race out to the socialist paper of record New York Toilet Paper Times or Washington Compost or Fake News CNN or MSDNC, the conspiracy theory Roswell Rachel Madow channel and spew lies and he was treated like a deity, meaning shift.

-Well, we know about this January 5th meeting that took place in the Oval Office.
+Now we've gotten to the point, well, we know about this January 5th meeting that took place in the Oval Office.

 And we know in this meeting that a lot of discussions took place.